ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 **Context**

-Kusama needs a structured incentive program to attract customers and showcase its unlimited potential in scalability, efficiency, and cross-chain interoperability.
+Kusama needs a structured incentive program to attract customers and showcase its unlimited scalability, efficiency, and cross-chain interoperability potential.
 However, incentives should be wisely directed towards activities that, if adequately rewarded, create a positive feedback loop with a resulting exponential increase in liquidity gathered from outside.
 Lending is one of the essential pillars in a well-functioning DeFi ecosystem because it allows customers to capture opportunities without compromising capital efficiency.